PareshNJadhav/ETL-Solution/SparkProject1/readme.md

 ## Contributing

-This project was a part of a learning exercise but you can fork it and add your own logic changes as per your requirements.
+This project was a part of a learning exercise.
+You can fork it and add your own logic changes as per your requirements.

 ## What is the final outcome from the datasets?